49ers Announce IR Decision for Offensive Threat Ahead of Cowboys Game

 Sermon’s Rookie Season

-But Mitchell was the one to make a statement, while Sermon has had injury issues and a bit of trouble getting a lot of opportunities.
+But Mitchell was the one to make a statement, while Sermon has had injury issues and a bit of trouble getting opportunities.

-Per Pro Football Reference, Sermon has 167 yards on 41 rush attempts in 9 games.
+Per Pro Football Reference, Sermon has 167 yards on 41 rush attempts in nine games.
 He also has a touchdown and 26 receiving yards.
-Before his injury in Week 12, he had also been playing around 50 percent of the special teams snaps.
+Before his injury in Week 12, he had also been playing around 50% of the special teams snaps.

 His 4.1 yards per carry isn’t that bad, but Mitchell has averaged 4.7 per attempt with five times the attempts.
 Perhaps Sermon would have done better with more attempts, but Mitchell has taken over the space Raheem Mostert left with his early-season injury and it has paid off for the Niners.